 | Give a Gift |

-Kenyon Review offers workshops in poetry, fiction, and creative nonfiction from June 18 to June 25 at Kenyon College in Gambier, Ohio.
-An art of text workshop for poets, fiction writers, and nonfiction writers, will also be held from June 25 to July 1, and a nature writing workshop for poets and nonfiction writers will be held from June 25 to July 2.
-The program also features faculty and student readings.
-The faculty includes poets David Baker, Linda Gregerson, Carl Phillips, and Stanley Plumly; fiction writers Lee K. Abbott, E. J. Levy, and Nancy Zafris; creative nonfiction writers Rebecca McClanahan, Brenda Miller, and Dinty W. Moore; and text artists Gretchen E. Henderson and Ellen Sheffield.
-Tuition, which includes lodging and some meals, is $2,295 for a poetry, fiction, nonfiction, or nature writing workshop, and $1,595 for the art of text workshop.
-Returning participants receive a $250 discount.
-Submit three to four poems, a short story, or an essay of any length (up to five pages for applications for the art of text and nature writing workshops), and a résumé.
-There is no application fee.
-Admissions are made on a rolling basis.
+Kenyon Review offered workshops in poetry, fiction, and creative nonfiction from June 18 to June 25 at Kenyon College in Gambier, Ohio.
+An art of text workshop for poets, fiction writers, and nonfiction writers, was also held from June 25 to July 1, and a nature writing workshop for poets and nonfiction writers was held from June 25 to July 2.
+The program also featured faculty and student readings.
+The faculty included poets David Baker, Linda Gregerson, Carl Phillips, and Stanley Plumly; fiction writers Lee K. Abbott, E. J. Levy, and Nancy Zafris; creative nonfiction writers Rebecca McClanahan, Brenda Miller, and Dinty W. Moore; and text artists Gretchen E. Henderson and Ellen Sheffield.
+Tuition, which included lodging and some meals, was $2,295 for a poetry, fiction, nonfiction, or nature writing workshop, and $1,595 for the art of text workshop.
+Returning participants received a $250 discount.
+Writers submitted three to four poems, a short story, or an essay of any length (up to five pages for applications for the art of text and nature writing workshops), and a résumé.
+There was no application fee.
+Admissions were made on a rolling basis.
 Visit the website for an application and complete guidelines.

 Kenyon Review Writers Workshop, Finn House, 102 West Wiggin Street, Gambier, OH 43022.
 (740) 427-5207.
 Anna Duke Reach, Programs Director.